 For my last few periods, at least one week prior (or 7DPO) to when Aunt Flow is supposed to arrive, I’ve suffered horrible cramping.
-Prior to having mini me, and during the time I was pregnant with her, I was diagnosed with low progesterone levels.
+Prior to having my mini-me, and during the time I was pregnant with her, I was diagnosed with low progesterone levels.
 I had to take progesterone in the messy suppository form for the entire first trimester to make sure my levels increased, thus, preventing a miscarriage.

 After doing some research, I figured that my severe cramping (dysmenorrhea) could be due to my having low progesterone levels.
 I forgot that while breastfeeding, your levels of progesterone decrease as well.

-Low levels of progesterone and too much estrogen causes menstrual cramps, backaches, headaches, mood swings and irritability.
-Low levels of progesterone can induce contractions of the uterine muscles, which in turn, would cause cramping and rupturing of uterine lining.
+Low levels of progesterone and too much estrogen causes menstrual cramps, backaches, headaches, mood swings, and irritability.
+Low levels of progesterone can induce contractions of the uterine muscles, which in turn, would cause cramping and rupturing of the uterine lining.
 In instances where you’re pregnant, the cramping and rupturing of the uterine lining can lead to miscarriage, which happened to me.

 When my next cycle begins, I will report back to let you know how it works or didn’t work.
 I am desperate for relief.